 The countdown to ChangeFest is on!

 It's the start of what will be an unforgettable week!
 Take some time to mingle and mix with the like-minded and passionate people you'll be spending the day with!

-This is a closed, invitation only event for Opportunity Child Partners.
-For more information please contact Joyce Teo on email@example.com
+This is a closed, invitation only event.
+Please contact Joyce Teo at email@example.com for more information.

 The work we do can sometimes tangle us up in a web of words, jargon and acronyms.
 This workshop does just what it says on the tin: busts the jargon and sets us up for the rest of the event to be as clear as possible.
 This workshop focuses on definitions, and on using and understanding the language around place-based collective impact.